pa0nhc ARDFRx2m 0141013-4 /

 2. As the a transmitter also generates RF currents onto the outside of this coax line, AND onto the headphone cable, both can influence the directional pattern of the antenna as experienced by the listener.
 These RF currents should be blocked.

-At the dipole of the antenna, and near the coax connector at the outside of the receiver box, and inside the receiver box at the headphone connector, these lines have to be wound through a ferrite "pigsnose" core.
-They function as mantle current chokes.
+At the dipole of the antenna, and near the coax connector at the outside of the receiver box, and inside the receiver box at the headphone connector, these lines have to be wound through a ferrite cores.
+They function as mantle current chokes, and help having an optimal directivity pattern.